 The timing of the meeting is crucial because, by the time the sprint is ending, ideas and thoughts are still fresh and at the top of the team’s mind.
 That’s when it is the best time to act on them.

-It should always occur after the sprint review and before the next sprint planning meeting.
+It should always occur after the sprint review and before the next sprint planning meeting scheduled in the project planning tools.

 Please note that sprint review and sprint retrospective are not the same!
 During the sprint review, the team presents and discusses the results of the sprint – the product increment that they produced.
 In a retrospective meeting, the team looks back at the sprint and identifies ways to improve the next sprint.